Sir Edward Lake, 1st Baronet: Marriage

 Edward Lake married Anne Bibye, daughter of Simon Bibye of Bugden, Huntingdonshire.
-They were married on the 13th of January 1629, at the church of St Martin Orgar, London.
+They were married on 13 January 1629, at the church of St Martin Orgar, London.
 At the time of marriage, Edward was described on the register as being of St Margaret's, Westminster.
 They had one son, Edward Lake, who died before 1665.
-He was baptised on the 13th of November 1630 at the church of St Margaret's, Westminster, London.
+He was baptised on 13 November 1630 at the church of St Margaret's, Westminster, London.
 Anne was still alive at the time that Sir Edward Lake made his will in Lincoln on 8 April 1665.
 But she had died by the time he made the first codicil to his will on 6 October 1670.

 Death and burial

-Sir Edward Lake died on the 18th of July 1674.
+Sir Edward Lake died on 18 July 1674.
 He died at Bishop Norton, Lincolnshire.
 He was buried two days later in Lincoln Cathedral.
 Edward's wife Anne had previously been buried in the cathedral.
 In the codicil to his will dated 8 June 1674, he wished to be buried as near to his wife in the cathedral as possible.
 The burial was registered at the church of St Margaret In The Close, Lincoln.
 A memorial to Sir Edward Lake was erected on a pillar near the west door of the cathedral.
 This memorial was placed there by Sir Edward's nephew and heir, Thomas Lake.
 At some point before 1730, this monument fell into disrepair.
 The part of his monument exhibiting the arms, and crest of Sir Edward Lake survived.
 The remains of this were exhibited in a small chapel in Lincoln Cathedral, called Bishop Russell's chantry.
 A few years before 1907, part of Edward's monument displaying his arms and crest, were fixed to the south wall of the cloister in Lincoln Cathedral.
 By this time it had broken in two pieces.
 The Latin inscription on the monument had been lost.
 But it was written down on paper, and was published in 1848, by Rev. S. Blois Turner, in the Lincoln volume of his book Proceedings Of The Archaeological Institute.
 On 11 April 1907 a tablet in marble with the original Latin inscription carved upon it was fixed below the remains of the arms and crest.
 It was erected by the Dean and Chapter, with descendants of Thomas Lake, and members of the Curtois families.

-The Fate of His Baronetcy
+The fate of his baronetcy

 The baronetcy became extinct on his death.
 But in 1711 his great-nephew Bibye Lake, son of Sir Edward's heir, Thomas, successfully petitioned to be made a baronet in recognition of his great-uncle's services to the Crown and the circumstances in which the baronetcy had become extinct.